 As one of the very few female trainers in the same success bracket as their male counterparts, Henrietta Knight has gained a terrific reputation amongst racing professionals.
 Knight started her official in 1989, although she had trained over 100 winners before she entered the ranks of the true pros.
 Today Knight trains her charges at a facility at Lockinge in Oxfordshire.
 Her most famous students include Best Mate, winner of the 2002 and 2003 Cheltenham Gold Cup, the 2002 King George Chase, the Ericsson Chase in 2003 and the 2000 Mersey's Novices' Chase; and Racing Demon, winner of the Peterborough Chase in 2007 and 2008.

-Henry Cecil is somewhat of a gentlemen amongst horse trainers (not that all other horse trainers are brutes).
-Since taking out his training license in 1969, Cecil has been named Champion Trainer ten times and worked with jockeying greats such as Lester Piggott, Steve Cauthen, Kieren Fallon and Pat Eddery.
-One of Cecil's specialties as a trainer are young fillies; he has trained eight winners in the Epsom Oaks and six winners of the 1,000 Guineas Stakes, the two UK Classic events for fillies aged three.
-All in all, Cecil has trained 368 winners in his career so far, a number which keeps expanding on a seemingly monthly basis; 35 of his winners won Classic Races.
+Sir Henry Cecil was somewhat of a gentlemen amongst horse trainers.
+Cecil was named Champion Trainer ten times and worked with jockeying greats such as Lester Piggott, Steve Cauthen, Kieren Fallon and Pat Eddery.
+One of Cecil's specialties as a trainer were young fillies; he trained eight winners in the Epsom Oaks and six winners of the 1,000 Guineas Stakes, the two UK Classic events for fillies aged three.
+All in all, Cecil trained hundreds of winners in his career; 35 of his winners won Classic Races.

 This enterprising and prodigious trainer of racehorses started his company, Mark Johnston Racing Ltd., in 1988 and purchased the property of Kingsley House, where he now maintains one of the best horse training facilities of the United Kingdom.
 The stable motto is 'Always Trying' and Johnston has tried successfully many times.
 He has trained winners in the 1,000 Guineas Stakes and the 2,000 Guineas Stakes, won the Ascot Gold Cup three times, and - above all - has trained the outstanding racer Attraction.
 Attraction won Johnson the 1,000 Guineas, the Irish 1,000 Guineas, the Coronation Stakes, the Sun Chariot Stakes and the Maiden Stakes.
 Johnston's horses are infamous for their hell-for-leather attitude and refusal to cave under pressure.